BAT: Better Audio Transformer Guided by Convex Gated Probing: Related Work

-\textbf{Position of this paper for probing.} Addressing these limitations, we propose CGB, a layer-aware probing method as a faithful alternative to exhaustive fine-tuning.
-Building on the binarized prototypes of \citet{rauch2025canmasked}, CGB also resolves the hierarchical bottleneck by accessing the full depth of the backbone via a learnable soft-gating mechanism.
-Distinct from VQT~\citep{tu2023vqt} or Side-Tuning, CGB operates outside the architecture, avoiding internal modifications or attention bias.
-To prevent the dimensionality explosion typical of Head2Toe, we project layer features into compact prototype space \textit{before} aggregation.
-Furthermore, by employing pooling (min, max) on prototype activations and utilizing the \texttt{cls}-token, CGB disentangles information across the model's entire depth.
+\textbf{Position of this paper in probing.} We propose CGP, a layer-aware probing method as a faithful alternative to exhaustive finetuning.
+This method extends and improves the binarized prototypes of \citet{rauch2025canmasked} and also resolves the hierarchical information bottleneck by accessing the full depth of the backbone via a learnable soft-gating mechanism.
+Unlike VQT~\citep{tu2023vqt}, CGP operates outside the architecture, avoiding internal modifications or attention bias introduced by the SSL objective.
+To prevent high feature dimensions as in Head2Toe, we project the features into a prototype space and apply pooling to the prototype activations.
+Also, CGP utilizes both patch tokens and the \texttt{cls}-token (if available) to maximize information extraction and disentangling from SSL models.